Effective date: 11 July 2018

 the owner or occupier of the premises has been obtained.

-Further information on the Director’s policy – Extended Trading Permits/Variations – ‘One-off’ Events or Functions
+Further information about the Director’s policy – Extended Trading Permits/Variations – ‘One-off’ Events or Functions.

 Any person may apply for an occasional licence to sell or supply liquor from a temporary bar/s at an event.